dmsc/tbxl-parser/README.md

   This mode is selected with the `-l` command line switch.

 - A tokenized binary file, directly loadable in the original _TurboBasic XL_ interpreter.
-This mode also replaces variables with single letters.
+This mode also replaces variables with single letters by default, but with the `-f` option writes the full variable names and with the `-x` option writes invalid variable names, making the program unable to be listed or edited.

   This mode is selected with the `-b` command line switch.

 The input listing format is very flexible: